pmmivv/HA_Dashboard/README.md

 ## Templates

   - main_style - This defines card dimentions
-  - botao - Used for the majority of button with On and Off states
+  - button - Used for the majority of button with On and Off states
   - sensor - Used to report sensor state
   - number - Used for input_number
-  - termometro - Used for temperature sensors
+  - temperature - Used for temperature sensors
   - time - Used for input_datetime
   - estores - Used for control covers